dmpop/pygmyfoto/readme.md

 ##Limitations

 * Photos must reside in the *pygmyfoto* directory.
-* The *pygmyfoto-publish.py* can handle only one photo at the time.
+* The *pygmyfoto-publish.py* can handle only one photo at a time.